Citing Business Sources in APA Style: About & Additional Help

 APA style is often used by researchers in the social sciences such as psychology, education, and business, while MLA style is used mostly in the humanities such as language, literature, and art.
-For example, APA has guidelines on citing data sets, which are important to social science disciplines, while MLA doesn't.
+Here is a concise style comparison.
 It's recommended that business students use APA style whenever possible.

 However, always check with your instructor about the expected style and any special requirements.
 If you want to contribute an article to an academic journal, check the journal website (there should be a section called "instruction/information for authors", "submission guidelines", or something similar), as different publications may have their own unique styles.

 Many other libraries created guides on citing specific business resources.
-You can find examples by googling cite [database/source name] APA.
+You can find examples by googling cite [database/source name] APA 7th.
 However, examples for even the same source are based on personal interpretation and may not be identical.
 Use your best judgment based on your own understanding of APA rules.

 The following guides were consulted in the creation of this guide: